Early Spring Solo,

 My Closest Call

-A question mountaineers often ask themselves is how much of a climb
+A question mountaineers often ask themselves is how much the success of

 One way to answer this question is to climb solo.